-CANTERBURY DISTRICT LOCAL PLAN WHT 7 LAND AT KNOLEBROOK FARM (EAST)
+CANTERBURY DISTRICT LOCAL PLAN WHT 19: LAND AT KNOLEBROOK FARM (WEST)

-1 Summary
+1. Summary

-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
-The work forms part of MAFF's statutory input to the Canterbury District Local Plan. - The site comprises 1.5 hectares of land to the south of Chestfield near Whitstable in Kent.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
+The work forms part of MAFF's statutory input to the Canterbury District Local Plan - 1.2 The site comprises 2.4 hectares of land to the south of Chestfield near Whitstable in Kent.
 This site was the subject of a previous survey in 1986 (ADAS Reference 2002/003/86).
-This survey was carried out to assess agricultural land quality and classified the land as Grade 4.
-This survey was however carried out prior to the revision of MAFF is guidelines and criteria for grading the quality of agricultural land (MAFF 1988) which came into effect on 1 January 1989.
-Consequently this site was re-evaluated during March 1995.
-Applying the revised ALC guidelines which have more refined droughtiness and wetness criteria compared with the original guidelines, the entire site is now classified as Subgrade 3b. - The 1995 survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land surveyed.
-A total of 2 borings were described in accordance with the revised guidelines.
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture.
-Data from the pit observation on the adjacent site.
-WHT 19.
-Land at Knolebrook Farm (west).
-Ref.
-2002/81/95 has assisted the classification of this site. - 1 4 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 5 At the time of the survey the land cover comprised unmanaged grass with hawthorn and bramble scrub in places

-- The distribution of grades and subgrades is shown on the attached ALC map The map has been drawn at a scale of 1 10 000.
-It is accurate at this scale but any enlargement would be misleading - Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield.
+This survey was carried out to assess agricultural land quality and classified the land as Grade 4 and Subgrade 3c.
+This survey was, however, carried out prior to the revision of MAFF's guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988) which came into effect on 1 January 1989.
+Consequently, this site was re-evaluated during March 1995.
+Applying the revised ALC guidelines, which have more refined droughtiness and wetness criteria compared with the original guidelines, the entire site is now classified as Subgrade 3b. - 1.3 The 1995 survey was undertaken at a detailed level of approximately one boring per hectare.
+A total of 4 borings and one soil inspection pit were described in accordance with the revised guidelines.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.4 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.5 At the time of survey the land was under permanent pasture.
+The Non-agricultural areas are bramble and hawthorn scrub.
+The area of Agricultural Buildings comprise stabling. - 1.6 The distribution of grades is shown on the attached ALC map and the areas and extent are given in the table below.
+The map has been drawn at a scale of 1:10,000.
+It is accurate at this scale, but any enlargement would be misleading.
+This map supersedes the 1986 survey.